BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- The Truth is realized in an instant; the Act is practiced step by step. – Seungsahn
+ Before anything else, preparation is the key to success. – Alexander Graham Bell